 I read once from a book by a psychologist that a lot of their client’s anxiety reduced just following a regular sleep schedule and eating breakfast.
 For most people, including myself at times, the latter tends to be easier than the former.

 But less anxiety means your life can be easier, so it’s worth a shot to try sleeping at a regular time and waking up at a regular time.
-I know from my own experience whenever I’ve gotten to sleep when I wanted to, and woke up when I wanted to, I felt pretty good.
+I know from my own experience whenever I’ve gotten to sleep when I wanted to and woke up when I wanted to, I felt pretty good.

-It surely beats staying up late, waking up tired, and feeling grumpy in the morning.
+It sure beats staying up late, waking up tired, and feeling grumpy in the morning.
 So, if you can find a way, try following a sleep schedule in 2020, and see how it makes you feel.

-Among all the simple living tips listed, you might find this helps decrease your stress the most, and make life feel a lot more simple.
+Among all the simple living tips listed, you might find this helps decrease your stress the most and make life feel a lot more simple.

 13. Do activities that make you nervous